 A page on the gofundme fundraising website started by Carl McMullen Jr. raised $4,880 for the family as of Thursday morning.
 McMullen set the goal at $2,800 when he launched the page on July 31 – the day the Harris family was evicted.

 The page surpassed that goal over the weekend and just kept going.
 McMullen said he didn't know what to expect when he started the fundraiser or whether it would appeal to people.

 The gofundme site and its credit card processors charge fees totaling 7.9 percent plus 30 cents per donation, which would deduct about $412 from that total.

-McMullen met with Tim Tope, the Harris family's landlord, to give him a check for the rent.
+McMullen met with Tim Tope, the Harris family's landlord, to give him a check for the amount that had been raised through Wednesday morning.
 He said he will transfer any other donations that come in, too.

-Tope said the money McMullen paid Wednesday, combined with another donation the family received, covered the back rent, late fees and paid up the family's rent through Nov.
+Tope said the money McMullen paid Wednesday covered the back rent, late fees and paid up the family's rent through Nov.
 1.

 Insiders can read about other donations the family received and the help the Harris family might get from the Salvation Army of Greater Cincinnati and Northern Kentucky.